AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 - Refactor `let` to `const` only after some code has to be written, and you're reasonably sure that you've got a case where there shouldn't be variable reassignment.

 Which opinion to follow is entirely up to you.
 As always, do your own research and figure out which one you think is the best.

-You may want to [read this article](https://medium.com/@sbakkila/javascript-es-6-let-and-the-dreaded-temporal-dead-zone-85b89314d168) to understand how `let` affects your performances compared to `var` before you choose to follow either [Mathias Bynes](https://mathiasbynens.be/notes/es6-const) or [Kyle Simpson]( blog.getify.com/constantly-confusing-const/).